locnnil/workshop/docs/reference/workshop-definition.rst

      - string
      - Workshop's name, used to reference the workshop itself.

-       For workshops defined in the :file:`.workshop` folder, the name must be the same as :samp:`<NAME>` in the workshop definition's filename.
+       For workshops defined in the :file:`.workshop/` subdirectory, the definition file must have the same name (followed by :samp:`.yaml`).

    * - :samp:`base` (required)
      - string